 The finish is the lasting impression of the wine.
 It describes the flavors and textures left in your mouth after swallowing.
 The length of the wine indicates the quality.
 A longer finish (meaning the flavors stay on your palate for more than a few seconds) indicates a good quality wine.

-How to Taste Wine Like a Professional
+How to Taste Wine Like an Expert

 First, you will need a notepad or some blank wine tasting note templates.
 I found a simple and free printable wine tasting template you can use.
 Or you can check out these by Wine Folly if you want something more detailed.
 Now all you need is the wine you will be tasting.
-Just follow these steps below wine tasting placemats
+Just follow these steps below. wine tasting placemats

 First, use your eyes to observe the wine.
 Just looking at the wine can tell you a lot about its quality.
 Identify the color of the wine and make a note of it.
 Check out this for a complete list of hues. wine color chart